rafaelSoaresAlmeida/game-score-api-admin/README.md

 	This project is formed per one SpringBoot Application.
         Notes about application:
             -It is configured to listen 8091 port;
-            -It is configured to use Spring Security - Basic Authentication;
+            -It is configured to use Spring Security with JWT;
 			-There are unit tests for service layer;
 			-There are integration tests for API that simulate the complete flows;
 			-These tests are configured to use Flapdoodle Embed Mongo, I mean, you don't need to has a Mongo instance configured to execute the tests.